 On August 30, 2012, ReD completed an offering of \$34.5 million principal amount of CPC 2017 Debentures, The CPC 2017 Debentures have an interest rate of 6.75% per annum payable semi-annually in arrears on June 30 and December 31 in each year and mature on December 31, 2017.
 Following the completion of the ReD Arrangement, each \$1,000 principal amount of CPC 2017 Debentures is convertible into 200 Common Shares and \$0.76923 in cash.
 The CPC 2017 Debentures were issued pursuant to a debenture indenture (the "CPC 2017 Debenture Indenture") dated August 28, 2012 between CPC (successor to ReD) and Equity Financial Trust Company, as debenture agent.
-The CPC 2017 Debenture Indenture was subsequently amended in connection with the ReD Arrangement on October 1, 2013, November 12, 2013 and February 15, 2014.
-As at December 31, 2013, \$27.4 million aggregate principal amount of CPC 2017 Debentures were outstanding.
+The CPC 2017 Debenture Indenture was subsequently amended on October 1, 2013, November 12, 2013 and February 15, 2014.

 Upon completion of the ReD Arrangement and pursuant to the terms of the CPC 2017 Debenture Indenture, the CPC 2017 Debentures that remained outstanding and were not duly converted prior to the effective time of the ReD Arrangement became convertible into Common Shares.
 In the first quarter of 2014, CPC and ReD were amalgamated, with the amalgamated company retaining CPC's name and CPC becoming the successor issuer of the CPC 2017 Debentures.
 CPC is a reporting issuer in all the provinces of Canada and the CPC 2017 Debentures are listed on the TSX under the symbol "CPW.DB".
-Capstone has provided credit support for CPC's obligations under the CPC 2017 Debentures.